veeraganeshv/aws-ccp-notes/aws_overview.md

    - ap-southeast-2a, ap-southeast-2b, ap-southeast-2c
  - Each AZ is one or more discrete data centers with redundant power, network and connectivity
  - They are isolated from each other, so that if one goes down due to a disaster, the other works as expected.
+ - All AZs are connected with high bandwidth, low latency connections, all together forming a region.
 ### AWS Data Centers
 ### AWS Edge Locations/Point of Presence